WOVNio/wovnrb/README.md

 ## 2. Parameter Setting

-WOVN.io Ruby Library's valid parameters are as follows.
+The following is a list of the WOVN.io Ruby Library's valid parameters.

 Parameter Name     | Required | Default Setting
 ------------------ | -------- | ----------------